 Cash awards total $500.
 Award contributors and recipients will be listed in the exhibition catalog.

-Check website if you do not receive notice.
+By Dec.
+4 All entrants notified by email.
+Check MFA website or contact MFA if you do not receive notice.

 Jan.
 30 Last day of exhibition

 MFA shall not be liable for any special or consequential damages that result from the use of, or the inability to use, MFA’s online exhibition gallery.

 MFA Online Exhibitions are for viewing only.
 MFA will refer any sales inquired to the artist.
 MFA receives no commission for sales resulting from these exhibitions

 During the dates of exhibition MFA’s Curve Gallery will feature the accepted images and related information provided by artist at time of entry.
 For website assess to visitors, please provide your address.
 MFA does not watermark images; artists display at their own risk.
 When the exhibition closes, images of the work will be archived and may be viewed at: http://mdfedart.com/mfaentry/